slezica/ai/README.md

 # `ai`

 Command-line AI actor with essential tooling, sandboxed, backed by a local LMStudio.
+Mostly an experiment.

 ## Installation